apparition47/MailTrackerBlockerApp/README.md

 - macOS Sonoma 14.3 or newer
 - Apple Mail
-  - No other active `Message Security Extensions` (Note: MailTrackerBlocker is a `Message Security Extension`.
-Mail only allows only one `Message Security Extension` to be active at a time.)
+  - Note: MailTrackerBlocker is a "Message Security Extension".
+Mail only allows up to one active Message Security Extension at a time.

 ## Usage